Hawaii Fun: How I Earned ~60,000 Hilton Points by Stacking Hilton Promotions and the Amex Aspire Card

 - The Hilton Honors American Express Business Card – 130,000 Hilton points & a free weekend night after spending $5,000 in the first four months of account opening, $95 annual fee

-The information for the Hilton Honors Business Card has been collected independently by Million Mile Secrets and has not been reviewed by the card issuer.
+The information for the Hilton Honors Business Card and Hilton Surpass card has been collected independently by Million Mile Secrets and has not been reviewed by the card issuer.

 Earning an insane amount of Hilton points isn’t unheard of when you stack Hilton promotions with earning points from credit cards like the Amex Hilton Aspire.
 I recently earned nearly 60,000 Hilton points from one paid night at an airport hotel and incidental expenses on a five-night award stay at the Waldorf Astoria Grand Wailea.
 And I’d saved $550 there already by stacking two Amex Offers with the $250 Aspire Hilton Resort credit.